How Collection Agencies Find You

 The agency might check the post office for a forwarding address.
 Also, major credit bureaus with their own collection agencies receive change-of-address information for each month from the U.S. Postal Service.

 Alternatively, you can simply notify each person or business you want to know your new address, but not fill out a postal change of address form.
-Of course, you run the risk of forgetting a business or person you want to keep in contact with, or whose bills you want to pay on time.
-You could wind up falling behind on a priority account because you don't get the bills.
+Of course, you risk forgetting a business or person you want to keep in contact with or whose bills you want to pay on time.
+You could fall behind on a priority account because you don't get the bills.

-In most states, a legitimate creditor or its agent (the collection agency) can use the motor vehicle department's database to verify your address in order to collect a debt and pursue its legal remedies against you.
+In most states, a legitimate creditor or its agent (the collection agency) can use the motor vehicle department's database to verify your address to collect a debt and pursue legal remedies against you.

 Although this process is difficult, an agency collector might be able to find you through the electric or phone company, especially if you are still in the same service area.
 Even if you move farther, the company might have your new address as a place to send your final bill.